adancondori/adancondori.github.io/index.md

   feature: banners/mac-pro_adan.jpg
 ---

-I am a computer engineer in the [Jefe de Desarrollo Tecnológico](https://www.fassil.com.bo).
+I am a computer engineer at [NETACTICA](https://www.linkedin.com/company/netactica/mycompany/) in Colombia with the position of technical leader, previously worked at [Banco Fassil S.A.](https://www.fassil.com.bo/) in Bolivia with the position of Head of Technological Development.
 I am Bolivian, currently living in Santa Cruz.

 {% include _education.html %}